nos2342/simple-csv-sorter/README.md

 * Command-line options for selecting a different CSV file from the default that is hardcoded in.
 * Output to a CSV format instead of the command-line.
+* Change the language used within for more general use than stock data